-Hanuman was unaware of this all along until he made an acquaintance with his son in Patal loka.
-Ahiraavan had kidnapped Rama and Lakshamana in Patal loka and the meantime, Makardhwaja was designated as the guard of the same.
-Hanuman encountered Makardhwaja who introduced himself as Hanuman’s son.
-Surprised hanuman, doesn’t believe in this until Makardhwaja narrates the story of how he was born.
-Hanuman being loyal to his god fights his own son and ties him up.
+Hanuman was unaware of this until he became acquainted with his son in Patal loka.
+Ahiraavan kidnapped Rama and Lakshamana in Patal loka, and in the meantime, Makardhwaja was designated as the same guard.
+Hanuman encountered Makardhwaja, who introduced himself as Hanuman’s son.
+Surprised, Hanuman doesn’t believe in this until Makardhwaja narrates the story of how he was born.
+Hanuman, loyal to his god, fights his son and ties him up.
 After rescuing Ram and Lakshmana, Makardhwaj is introduced to Rama.
-Makardhwaja is then appointed as the king of Patal loka as Hanuman along with Rama and Lakshmana set off to their camp after giving blessings to Makardhwaja.
+Makardhwaja is appointed as the king of Patal loka as Hanuman, along with Rama and Lakshmana, set off to their camp after giving blessings to Makardhwaja.

 4. Hanuman is the form of Shiva

 Hanuman is believed to be the eleventh Rudra avatar of Lord Shiva.
-When Lord Vishnu incarnated as Ram, Lord Brahma felt that Shiva should also be incarnated to help Rama for his conquest against the evil.
+When Lord Vishnu incarnated as Ram, Lord Brahma felt that Shiva should also be incarnated to help Rama in his conquest against evil.
 Hence, he was born as the son of Kesari and Anjana.
 After meeting Ram, he recognized him and set off to help him.
-This was already predestined by the Gods.
+The Gods already predestined this.
 The sole purpose of Hanuman was to devote himself to Rama.
 Hanuman symbolizes loyalty and devotion.

 5. The story of Jatayu and Sampadik

 Jatayu and Sampadik were the sons of Aruna and the nephews of Garuda.
 They have also played an important part in the incidents that took in the Ramayana.
 Jatayu was the first to witness Raavan abducting Sita.
-He couldn’t see this mishap happening in front of him and fought with Raavan and used all his might to save Sita.
-Raavan then cut off his wings and Jatayu fell on the ground and breathed his last who was then cremated as per human funeral rites by Rama and Lakshmana.
+He couldn’t see this mishap before him and fought with Raavan and used all his might to save Sita.
+Raavan then cut off his wings, and Jatayu fell to the ground and breathed his last he was then cremated as per human funeral rites by Rama and Lakshmana.

 During the time of the search for Sita, Jambvant, Hanuman and the Vaanar Sena found Sampadik, the younger brother of Jatayu.
-Sampadik was pleased to see a bunch of monkeys and thought he would now, be able to suffice his hunger.
+Sampadik was pleased to see a bunch of monkeys and thought he would now be able to suffice his hunger.
 The monkeys were terrified.
-It so happened that Angada exclaimed that not everyone was as lucky as Jatayu who could give his life for Rama.
-Overhearing this conversation, Sampadik wanted to know about what had happened to his beloved story.
+It so happened that Angada exclaimed that not everyone was as lucky as Jatayu, who could give his life for Rama.
+Overhearing this conversation, Sampadik wanted to know what had happened to his beloved story.
 After hearing about how Jatayu had gallantly fought against Raavan and had pledged to support Rama, Sampadik did the same.
 He also offered tilanjali to Jatayu.
-Sampadik helped the Vaanar sena by guiding them to the direction where Raavan took Devi Sita in Lanka.
-He also added that Sita has been kept in Ashok Vatika.
+Sampadik helped the Vaanar sena by guiding them in the direction where Raavan took Devi Sita in Lanka.
+He also added that Sita had been kept in Ashok Vatika.

 6. Nandi’s curse to Ravana

-Raavan starting mocking Nandi and started speaking ill about Shiva which made Nandi furious.
+Raavan started mocking Nandi and speaking ill about Shiva, which made Nandi furious.
 Hence, Nandi cursed Raavan that monkeys would be the reason for his death.
-This outraged Raavan who attempted to lift Kailash and as a result got trapped by lord Shiva beneath the mountain.
-He performed different hymns, penances to please Shiva for thousands of years.
-Later, Shiva was pleased by his devotion and also gave him a powerful sword.
+This outraged Raavan, who attempted to lift Mount Kailash and, as a result, got trapped by lord Shiva beneath the mountain.
+He performed different hymns and penances to please Shiva for thousands of years.
+Later, Shiva was pleased by his devotion and gave him a powerful sword.

 7. The story of Shabari

 Lord Rama had a lot of devotees.
 We have all heard about the loyalty and devotion of Hanuman towards Ram.
-There is yet another character in the Hindu epic, whose devotion stands out- Shabari.
-Shabari belonged to a lower cast and she resided in an ashram.
-She was visually unstable and in the wait for the arrival of Ram to get Moksha.
-All the years, she goes and collects berries for her beloved Ram with the help of her stick.
+There is yet another character in the Hindu epic whose devotion stands out, Shabari.
+Shabari belonged to a lower cast, and she resided in an ashram.
+She was visually unstable and the wait for the arrival of Ram to get Moksha.
+All the years, she collects berries for her beloved Ram with the help of her stick.
 She tastes each of the berries and separates the good ones for Ram.
-Such is her everyday routine for a long period of time.
+Such is her everyday routine for a long period.
 Hence, Shabari is also regarded as an epitome of the endless wait.

-There were a lot of other devotees of Rama in the ashrams but Ram only chose to pay a visit to Shabari, now an elderly woman.
-Shabari was extremely blissed of having her wait come to an end and thanked God for his visit.
-Irrespective of caste, Ram being a Kshetriya visited her and also tasted her berries.
-Lakshmana objected a little at first as the berries were pre tasted by the lady herself but Ram explained how all the food that he has eaten had never come close to the berries the woman offered him.
+Lakshmana objected a little at first as the berries were pre-tasted by the lady herself; Ram explained how all the food he had eaten had never come close to the berries the woman offered him.
 The pure devotion reflected in her berries.
 Not only that, but Rama also blesses her with vision and a tree that naturally grows leaves into bowls.
-Shabari then suggests Rama to take help from Sugreev and also guides him to go to Kiskindha.
-Shabari, as written in the Ramayana was a very knowledgeable saint.
+Shabari then suggests Rama take help from Sugreev and guides him to Kiskindha.
+Shabari, as written in the Ramayana, was a very knowledgeable saint.

 8. Different versions of Ramayana

 There are said to be almost three hundred versions of Ramayana.
-The oldest Ramayana is the Sanskrit version which was attributed to Narada Muni whose knowledge was further passed down to Valmiki who later penned the presently available version of the epic.
-As the Hindu epic has spread all over the world, different versions are being available.
+The oldest Ramayana is the Sanskrit version attributed to Narada Muni, whose knowledge was further passed down to Maharishi Valmiki, who later penned the presently available epic version.
+As the Hindu epic has spread all over the world, different versions are available.

 9. The story of Vali

 Vali and Sugreev were brothers and the sons of the Sun god – Surya.
-Vali was extremely strong and had been blessed by Brahma that in a fight he would get half of the strength of his opponent.
+Vali was extremely strong and had been blessed by Brahma that in a fight, he would get half of his opponent’s strength.
 So, it was quite impossible to defeat him.
 He had won over Raavan and had carried him in his armpit for days.
-When Vali and Sugreev went against each other Rama supported Sugreev.
-Vali and Sugreev had a fight and Rama hid himself and killed Vali with his bow.
-While breathing his last, Vali tells his son, Angad to support Ram and follow the footsteps of his uncle.
+When Vali and Sugreev went against each other, Rama supported Sugreev.
+Vali and Sugreev fought, and Rama hid and killed Vali with his bow.
+While breathing his last, Vali tells his son, Angad, to support Ram and follow in his uncle’s footsteps.
 Ram also promised that he could be able to avenge his unjust murder.
-Later, Vali gets born as a hunter, Jara who kills Lord Krishna mistaking him to a deer in Dwapara Yuga.
+Later, Vali gets born as a hunter, Jara, who kills Lord Krishna, mistaking him for a deer in Dwapara Yuga.

 Narada was a holy sage and devoted most of his time to penance.
-This frightened Indra and appealed Vishnu to break his holiness.
-Vishnu then took the form of Mohini who happened to lure Narada.
-Shortly, a Swayamvara of the beautiful lass was organized and Narada was determined to participate in it.
-He went to Lord Vishnu requesting to give the lord’s good looks for that particular day.
-Vishnu nodded and said that whatever he shall do will be in favor of Narada.
+This frightened Indra, and he appealed to Vishnu to break his holiness.
+Vishnu then took the form of Mohini, who happened to lure Narada.
+Shortly, a Swayamvara of the beautiful lass was organized, and Narada was determined to participate.
+He went to Lord Vishnu, requesting to give the lord’s good looks for that particular day.
+Vishnu nodded and said that whatever he shall do would be in favor of Narada.
 Unaware of the fact that Vishnu had indeed given him a hideous avatar of a monkey-like face, he reached the place where the Swayamvara was meant to happen.